VRWKV-Editor: Reducing quadratic complexity in transformer-based video editing: Experiments

 \subsection{Computational Efficiency Analysis:}

 \textbf{Timing Performance Comparison:} Our timing experiments reveal significant computational advantages of \texttt{VRWKV-Editor} over window-based attention architectures.
-Figure \ref{fig4} presents the forward and backward pass timing results for different input sequence lengths.
+Figures \ref{fig5} and \ref{fig4} presents the forward and backward pass timing results for different input sequence lengths, and running time of end-to-end editing pipelines for all evaluated methods are reported in Table \ref{Tab1}.
 The results demonstrate that \texttt{VRWKV-Editor} achieves substantial speedups that increase with input size, confirming the theoretical $O(n)$ vs $O(n^2)$ complexity advantage.
 For large inputs (4096×4096), our method achieves up to 3.68× speedup in total computation time.